 Is it realistic to expect a photographer to concern himself with his viewers expectation about the nature of photography?

 Looking is one thing; seeing is another.

 When you start out it sometimes feels like other photographers are deliberately hiding the details of their craft from you.
 It takes a little time to realise that the most important feature of the camera is the viewfinder.

 This website and opinions

 I’ve put this website together as a place to develop, record and share some of my thoughts about photography.
 You’ll find very little technical content on these pages – others do that sort of thing much better.

 You’ll also not find too much about the camera hardware I use.
 It just really doesn’t matter!
-The images on the site were created by a variety of cameras including Canon DSLRs, Canon and Fuji compacts, and an inexpensive secondhand Samsung mobile phone, and that’s probably more than you need to know!
+The images on the site were created by a variety of cameras including Canon DSLRs, Canon and Fuji compacts, and an inexpensive secondhand Samsung mobile phone, and even that’s probably more than you need to know.